 I am not here to just brag on my husband—wait, yes I am—because that’s what a well-loved woman does.
 Out of the overflow of a well-cared-for heart comes gratitude and the praise of the one who holds her heart.
 While we still don’t (and probably never will) have it all together, I do feel like I have enough clout to tell you: wait for it.
 Be the woman that is wooed.
 Be the won-over woman.
 Whether you’re stuck in the middle of a plague of frogs or facing a love that is no longer fresh and spontaneous, remind yourself of what is worth pursuing and worth the fight.

-You’ll love this podcast episode from This Grit and Grace Life: Keep Your Love Alive: Avoid These Relationship Mistakes – 084!
+For more on creating a healthy marriage or relationship, check out this podcast episode from This Grit and Grace Life: Keep Your Love Alive: Avoid These Relationship Mistakes – 084